deanmlittle/anchor-i11n/Readme.md

-# Anchor Introspection
+# Anchor i11n

-A set of helper macros that allows for more idiomatic usage of Instruction Introspection with Anchor programs.
+A set of helper macros that allows for more idiomatic usage of Instruction Introspection (i11n) with Anchor programs.